MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 14. Remain logged into LON-CL1 and the Microsoft 365 admin center as Holly Dickson.

-### Task 2 - Assign Delegated Administrators with Windows PowerShell
+### Task 2 - Assign Administrator roles using Windows PowerShell

 This task is similar to the prior one in that you will assign administrator rights to users; however, in this case, you will use Windows PowerShell to perform this function rather than the Microsoft 365 admin center.
 This will give you experience performing this management function in PowerShell, since some administrators prefer performing maintenance such as this using PowerShell.